Simcookies/gitio/_posts/2016-09-27-fix-nviada-bug-ubuntu.md

 ---
 title: "Fix Nvidia bug in Ubuntu 16.04"
-category: Solution
+category: solution
-tags: Linux Ubuntu
+tags: linux ubuntu
 ---

 After I found a lot of problems with Windows 10, I installed Ubuntu 16.04 together with it.
 However when I finished installing it, I checked the lastest driver of Nvidia and replaced it from test to offical version, errors showed out: Driver "ebridge" was registered.
 So I searched online, also did as they said, but it still didn't work.
 Finally, I just made a little change in it.
 Here is the way.